 Built by Chrysler, the Jupiter first stage was powered by a Rocketdyne engine that burned liquid oxygen (LOX) and RP-1 (kerosene mixture) to produce a liftoff thrust of 670,000 newtons (N).
 An ablative technology reentry vehicle made by Goodyear, which shrouded a one-megaton warhead, separated from the Jupiter following the detonation of explosive bolts.
 A Thiokol solid-fueled motor supplied final velocity trimming.
 Operational Jupiter missiles were delivered to the Air Force beginning in November 1957.
 Jupiter components were test-flown aboard rockets known as Jupiter A and Jupiter C, which were not really Jupiters at all but rather modified Redstones.
 An actual Jupiter was first test-flown in April 1957, and the missile was deployed by NATO in Europe before being withdrawn from service in 1964.
 Although short-lived, the Jupiter program played a key role in the history of the American space program.
 It led directly to the launch of America's first satellite aboard a Juno I, a rocket adapted from the Jupiter C, and the Jupiter missile acted as the first stage for the Juno II which carried a number of scientific payloads into space.
 Inert Jupiter missile shells ballasted with water were used as dummy upper stages for the earliest version of the Apollo-Saturn I.

-Jupiter C and America's space debutA multistage adaptation of the Redstone and follow-on from the Jupiter A, designed to test Jupiter missile nosecone technology.
+Jupiter C was a multistage adaptation of the Redstone and follow-on from the Jupiter A, designed to test Jupiter missile nosecone technology.
 In 1955, a rocket nearly identical to the C was described in Project Orbiter.
 When Orbiter was rejected in favor of Project Vanguard, the multistage Redstone faced extinction.
-However, on Sep.
-13, 1955, four days after the official rejection of Orbiter, the Army and Navy were instructed to cooperate in the development of the Jupiter IRBM.
+However, on 13 September 1955, four days after the official rejection of Orbiter, the Army and Navy were instructed to cooperate in the development of the Jupiter IRBM.
 Engineers at the Ordnance Guided Missile Center at the Redstone Arsenal were authorized to develop the Jupiter C for high-altitude reentry tests of Jupiter missile components.